Commuter Students

 Traffic Reports

-See up-to-date traffic crash reports from the FHP at flhsmv.gov.
-Typically, Newberry and Archer Roads and 34th and 13th Streets have some congestion (especially in the evening commute hours from 4– 7 p.m.).
-Plan around these high-volume times or take a different route to get to and from campus.
+See up-to-date traffic crash reports on the Florida Highway Patrol's website.
+Typically, University Avenue, Newberry Road, Archer Road, 34th Street and 13th Street have some congestion, especially from 7 - 9 a.m. and 4 - 7 p.m.
+Plan around these high-volume times or take a different route to get to and from class.

-You must purchase a parking decal from Transportation and Parking Services to park on campus weekdays between 7:30 a.m. – 4:30 p.m.
+You must purchase a parking permit from UF Transportation and Parking Services (TAPS) to park on campus weekdays between 7:30 a.m. - 4:30 p.m.
 After 4:30 p.m. and all day on weekends, most, but not all, parking restrictions are lifted.
-For more information on parking decals, including purchasing info, as well as info on commuting options, go to taps.ufl.edu.
+Please note, there is no overnight or storage parking allowed for students living off campus, even with a TAPS permit.
+For more information on parking decals and commuting options, visit the TAPS website.

-In addition to parking on campus, you can park at the Oaks Mall for free and then take an RTS bus to campus.
-Also, some businesses in the College Park area (the area north of University Avenue and close to campus) sell parking spots for either an entire semester or per day.
+In addition to parking on campus, you can park at the Oaks Mall for free, then take an RTS bus to campus.
+Also, some businesses in the College Park area sell parking sports for either an entire semester or per day.

 RTS Bus System

-RTS, Gainesville’s local bus system, is available to UF students for free.
+RTS, Gainesville's local bus system, is available to UF students for free.
 Routes run all over campus and Gainesville.
-To ride for free, students must present their Gator-1 ID to the driver.
-For bus routes and maps, go to go-rts.com.
+To ride for free, students must present their GATORONE ID card to the driver.
+For bus routes and maps, visit the RTS website.

 Scheduling

-Try to arrange your class and work schedule so you don’t have long waiting time gaps between classes and shifts.
-If you can’t arrange your schedule this way, use the time efficiently by studying or doing homework.
+Try to arrange your class and work schedule so you don't have long waiting time gaps between classes and shifts.
+If you can't arrange your schedule this way, use the time efficiently by studying or doing homework.
 Avoid having to drive back and forth from home by making your schedule more compact.
-Many on-campus jobs will work around your class schedule, so look into this option if you want to gain work experience, make some cash, and get involved on campus.
+Many on-campus jobs will work around your class schedule, so look into this option if you want to gain work experience make some cash and get involved on campus.
+Visit the jobs webpage to learn more about student employment.

-The UF libraries, Reitz Union and HUB, are good spots to rest or do work in-between classes, bring your laptop and use the free Wi-Fi connections on campus.
+The UF libraries, Reitz Union, Newell Hall and the HUB are great spots to rest or do work in-between classes.
+Bring your laptop and use the free Wi-Fi connections to get some work done during your downtime.

 Getting Connected

-Get involved on campus by joining a student organization, getting a campus job, researching, etc. Go to campus-sponsored speakers, performances, museum exhibits, sporting events, the gym, etc. Investing time in UF will enrich your college experience, but remember not to spread yourself too thin.
-The weekly Gator Times e-mail is a good source of information about campus events and opportunities.
-To search the more than 1,000 student organizations, go to studentinvolvement.ufl.edu.
-For more information about campus jobs, see jobs.ufl.edu.
+Get involved on campus by joining a student organization, getting a campus job, researching, etc. You can also go to campus-sponsored speakers, performances, museum exhibits, sporting events, the gym and so much more.
+Investing time in UF will enrich your college experience, but remember not to spread yourself too thin.
+To search the 1,000+ student organizations, visit the Student Engagement website.